Mholscher/debtors/doc/source/Createdebt.rst

 Another system is creating the debt
 -----------------------------------

 Normally another system will be creating the debt.
 Sales are made and with that a client gets the obligation to pay.
-The debtors system is notified by the system that knows it needs to be created by an interface. **TODO link to tech docs.**
+The debtors system is notified by the system that knows it needs to be created by an interface.
+For a description see :ref:`requestbill`

 The interface will lead to the creation of a debt.
 For each debt there is one client who is identified in the message.
-The client is assumed to be administrated in an external system. **TODO link to tech docs.** For testing purposes a very simple client system will be provided.
+The client is assumed to be administrated in an external system.
+For testing purposes a very simple client system (:ref:`democlientsystem`) is provided.
 For the debt the following client and general data needs to be provided:

 +------------------------+--------------------+-----------+----------+
 | Field name             |Source              | Optional? | Default  |